 Wayne is thrilled to finally put this awful experience behind him.
 He says this insurance nightmare has taught him a lot and he has advice for our readers:

 I will not rely on credit card insurance for international car rentals in the future.
 Even if payment will ultimately be forthcoming, the many hours of effort expended to get this taken care exacted a far greater price than whatever premium is required to get the full insurance package.

-Summer vacation season is almost upon us.
+Summer vacation season is upon us.
 If a car rental is in your plans, here are a few essential things to keep in mind so you don’t end up in your own insurance nightmare.

 - Check with your personal car insurance company: Travelers can run into big trouble by assuming that their personal car insurance will cover their rental car.
 While this may be true in some cases, it’s critical to confirm your coverage with your car insurance company.

 - Consider purchasing insurance coverage: If you don’t have a personal car insurance policy or a credit card with car rental insurance coverage, it’s imperative that you purchase protection to cover your car rental.
 If you don’t, you will be leaving yourself vulnerable to damages to the car.
 Worse, if you injure someone or cause damage to someone else’s property, you’ll have no protection.